Chapter 17: Shenandoah II: Leadership and Survival

 popping overhead.
 Ambush sites were to be no more than five hundred

 meters from the NDP.
-Every "ole grunt" in the battalion sensed deep in
+Every "ole grunt" in the Battalion sensed deep in

 their bones that something bad was going to happen, but Dick needed one